SouthsideSoftware/BuildLight/readme.md

 See our [Trello Board](https://trello.com/board/team-city-build-light/504b4a2e72e2d9db2e3ede6e) to see what we have in the pipeline.
 You can also vote on features there.
 Send your suggestions, questions and bugs to [teamcitybuildlight@southsidesoft.com](mailto://teamcitybuildlight@southsidesoft.com)

+## Nuget

+You can obtain the latest pre-build version from [Nuget](https://nuget.org/packages/BuildLight)

 ##Prerequisites

 * Visual Studio 2012